EmanueleGendy/operator-bases/README.md

-<<<<<<< HEAD
 # Invariants Generator

-This Python script generates invariants built out of Yukawa matrices and one instance of a SMEFT dimension-6 coefficient up to a specified degree.
-Then it checks if, at the chosen degree, there exists a relation between them\
+This repo contains scripts in both Python and Mathematica to generate invariants built out of Yukawa matrices and one instance of a SMEFT dimension-6 coefficient up to a specified degree.
+Then it checks if, at the chosen degree, there exists a relation between them

+# Python Notebook

 ## Features